JuliaHealth/KomaMRI.jl/docs/src/getting-started.md

 The user interface has some basic definitions for the scanner, phantom, and sequence already preloaded.
 So you can immediately interact with the simulation and reconstruction processes, and then visualize the results.

 As a simple demonstration, press the `Simulate!` button and wait until the simulation is ready.
-Now you have acquired the `Raw Data` and you should see the following:
+Now you have acquired the `Raw Signal` and you should see the following:

 ![](assets/ui-view-raw-data.png)

 Then, press the `Reconstruct!` button and wait until the reconstruction ends.
-Now you have reconstructed an `Image` from the `Raw Data` and you should see the following in the GUI:
+Now you have reconstructed an `Image` from the `Raw Signal` and you should see the following in the GUI:

 ![](assets/ui-view-abs-image.png)